What are the best camping sites in new zealand?

 The Magical Spirits Bay Campsite in Northland

-Spirits Bay was easily the most impressive New Zealand campsite we overnighted in during our 3-week North Island road trip.
+Spirits Bay was easily the most impressive New Zealand campgrounds we overnighted in during our 3-week North Island road trip.
 Though there aren’t many facilities, except for a pit toilet and some taps, the whole campsite makes up for it in magic.
 This freedom camping site is well worth the small cover charge of $15 (as of August 2019), set by local councils.

 The Spirits Bay Campsite is located in the northernmost tip of New Zealand, north of Kaitaia and on the way to the Cape Reinga lighthouse.
 When driving from Kaitaia, head north on State Highway 1.
 Follow signposts from Waitiki Landing and turn onto Te Hapua Road (a gravel road) for 16 km and then onto Spirits Bay Road.
 Follow it to the end until you reach the Kapowairua campsite.

 Mount Maunganui is a very popular seaside town and standing at the end of the peninsula is Mauao (The Mount) at 232 metres tall.
-Right at the foot of Mauao is the Mount Maunganui Beachside Holiday Park, which provides some of the best accomodation for a campervan New Zealand.
+Right at the foot of Mauao is the Mount Maunganui Beachside Holiday Park, which provides some of the best accomodation for a campervan in New Zealand.

 Full in the summer months, this campground has been around since the 1930s.
 There are plenty of spots to park your campervan, motorhome, tent or if you fancy you could hire a cabin.
 And if you grab the right spot, you can have great views of either Pilot bay or the ocean.
 This Holiday Park is fully equipment with shared kitchen, BBQ areas, bathrooms and laundry facilities.
 It pays to book earlier so you won’t be disappointed.